1 History

 10.2 Developing

-The LNG market is a dynamic and flourishing environment, with many projects for a variety of LNG facilities and resource production, in development across the globe.
+The LNG market is a dynamic and flourishing environment, with many projects for various LNG facilities and resource production in development worldwide.

-Major projects for liquefaction plants are under proposal in Eastern Australia, and Offshore Australia, Western and Eastern Canada, Alaska and the U.S. Lower 48, Mozambique, Nigeria, Tanzania, Djibouti, Equatorial Guinea, Congo (Republic), Papua New Guinea and Russia.
+Major liquefaction plant projects are under proposal in Eastern Australia, Offshore Australia, Western and Eastern Canada, Alaska, the U.S. Lower 48, Mozambique, Nigeria, Tanzania, Djibouti, Equatorial Guinea, Congo (Republic), Papua New Guinea, and Russia.

-Liquefaction plants are under construction in several countries, 9 plants start construction in the U.S. in 2019 with a tenth starting in 2020.
-Russia is constructing 3 plants in 2019, while construction of a plant in Malaysia and Indonesia will start in 2020.
+Liquefaction plants are under construction in several countries.
+Nine plants will start construction in the U.S. in 2019, with a tenth starting in 2020.
+Russia will construct three plants in 2019, while construction of a plant in Malaysia and Indonesia will start in 2020.
 Mozambique will begin construction of a liquefaction facility in 2022 (with approx. 75 Tcf. of recoverable natural gas).

-Several receiving terminals began construction in China and India in 2018 with more planned to start in construction in 2019 & 2020.
+Several receiving terminals began construction in China and India in 2018, and more are planned to start in 2019 and 2020.

-No fewer than ten countries in Europe, which do not have an existing large-scale LNG import terminal propose to construct terminals, five of which have start dates set for 2019.
+No fewer than ten European countries without an existing large-scale LNG import terminal propose to construct terminals, five of which have start dates set for 2019.

 While proposals may be delayed or, in some cases, not pursued, these proposals and construction projects illustrate a vibrant, developing future for the LNG industry, which will continue to grow for decades to come.